E. O. Wilson: Retirement and death

 In 1996, Wilson officially retired from Harvard University, where he continued to hold the positions of Professor Emeritus and Honorary Curator in Entomology.

 He fully retired from Harvard in 2002 at age 73.
 After stepping down, he published more than a dozen books, including a digital biology textbook for the iPad.

 He founded the E.O.
-Wilson Biodiversity Foundation, which finances the PEN/E. O. Wilson Literary Science Writing Award and is an "independent foundation" at the Nicholas School of the Environment, Duke University.
+Wilson Biodiversity Foundation, which finances the PEN/E. O. Wilson Literary Science Writing Award and is an "independent foundation" at the Nicholas School of the Environment at Duke University.
 Wilson became a special lecturer at Duke University as part of the agreement.

 Wilson and his wife, Irene, resided in Lexington, Massachusetts.
 He had a daughter, Catherine.
-He was preceded in death by his wife (on August 7, 2021) and died in nearby Burlington on December 26, 2021, at the age of 92.
+He was predeceased by his wife (on August 7, 2021) and died in nearby Burlington on December 26, 2021, at the age of 92.

 Awards and honors

 Wilson's scientific and conservation honors include: